ST Edge AI Core for STM32 series

 }Update an ioc-based project

-For a X-CUBE-AI IDE project (ioc-based), the user has the
+For a STM32CubeMX project (ioc-based), the user has the

 possibility to update only the generated NN C-files.
 In this case,